civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 253

-      **(1)** Where the Minister is authorized to require a person to furnish information under this Part or the regulations, the Minister may require the information to be furnished by a notice to that effect served **by personal service**, by registered mail addressed to the latest known address of the **addressee, or by any other means prescribed by regulation**, and that person
+      **(1)** Where the Minister is authorized to require a person to furnish information under this Part or the regulations, the Minister may require the information to be furnished by a notice to that effect served by personal service, by registered mail addressed to the latest known address of the addressee, or by any other means prescribed by regulation, and that person

-        **if** the notice is sent by registered mail, shall be deemed to have received the notice on the seventh day after the day on which it was mailed; and
+        if the notice is sent by registered mail, shall be deemed to have received the notice on the seventh day after the day on which it was mailed; and

   **(2)** Subsection 253(2) of the Act is replaced by the following:

-    **(2)** A certificate purporting to be signed by the Minister certifying that a notice was sent by registered mail **or by any other means prescribed by regulation** to the **addressee**, accompanied by **a true copy of the notice and by** an identifying post office certificate of the registration **or other proof, prescribed by regulation, that the notice has been sent or received**, is admissible in evidence and is proof of the statements contained **in the certificate**, without proof of the signature or official character of the person appearing to have signed the certificate.
+    **(2)** A certificate purporting to be signed by the Minister certifying that a notice was sent by registered mail or by any other means prescribed by regulation to the addressee, accompanied by a true copy of the notice and by an identifying post office certificate of the registration or other proof, prescribed by regulation, that the notice has been sent or received, is admissible in evidence and is proof of the statements contained in the certificate, without proof of the signature or official character of the person appearing to have signed the certificate.

   **(3)** Section 253 of the Act is amended by adding the following after subsection (5):